-People with certain health conditions need more than two shots of the Pfizer (Comirnaty) or Moderna vaccine to be fully protected, because their bodies cannot build enough protection from two shots.
+People with certain health conditions need more than two shots of the Pfizer (Comirnaty), Moderna, or Novavax vaccine to be fully protected, because their bodies cannot build enough protection from two shots.
 This is uncommon.

 What is the difference between a booster and a third dose?

 People with certain health conditions need more than two shots to become protected against COVID-19.
 People who are already fully vaccinated should have a booster when they’re eligible to make sure they stay protected.

 Do boosters mean the vaccines don’t work?

 COVID-19 vaccines are very effective.
 If you are up-to-date on your COVID-19 vaccines, you are less likely to get infected with COVID-19, get dangerously ill or die, and spread it to loved ones.

 Boosters are common for many vaccines.
 For example, tetanus vaccines require boosters every 10 years for adults.
 Scientists have found that with some vaccines a person’s protection decreases over time, and a booster helps them stay protected.
 The COVID-19 booster works the same way.
 Boosters may also broaden your protection against new variants.